petrikreus/comp-se-200-assignment/test_report.md

 - Estimate the test coverage.
 Was the library "fully tested"?
 How about the E-Commerce application?
 Is there a need for further tests?

-# Virtual Machine

-- Optionally, the description of your Virtual Machine setup with screenshots (e.g. showing the execution of your local tests), if you want to try your luck in getting the bonus point (and did not already include the description in your plan, in part 1).

 # References

 - List of any and all references used in the document.
 Add URL links in references (as opposed to inline links within